WilliamDCGomes/williamdcgomes/README.md

 # Welcome to my profile!

 ## Hi!
 My name is William Douglas, I'm a student in Computer Science and a Junior Mobile Developer! 😄
-## I'm Coding marathon programmer, passionate about technology and innovation! 💻
+## I'm Coding marathon programmer, passionate about technology, innovation and always looking to learn new things!
-## I am always looking to learn new things, because I believe I can always improve and get closer to my goals!

 <!-- BLOG-POST-LIST:END -->